"""

 hessian_diag[name] += param.grad.data**2

-# Average over dataset
+# Average over all samples

 for name in hessian_diag:

-hessian_diag[name] /= num_batches
+hessian_diag[name] /= n_samples

 return hessian_diag